aosabook/500lines/functionalDB/chapter.md

 ## Insight Extraction as Libraries

-At this point we have the core functionality of the database in place, and it is time to add its raison d'être: insights extraction.
+At this point we have the core functionality of the database in place, and it is time to add its *raison d'être*: insights extraction.
 The architecture approach we used here is to allow adding these capabilities as libraries, as different usages of the database would need different such mechanisms.

 ### Graph Traversal